Fayezx0/w4_DeapLearning/README.md

 * **Efficiency:** It achieves better accuracy than ResNet-50 and standard ViT models with lower computational cost.

 ## ⚙️ Methodology
-We conducted a two-phase experiment to optimize performance:
+Conducted a two-phase experiment to optimize performance:

 ### Phase 1: Feature Extraction (Frozen Model)
 * **Objective:** Establish a baseline using the pre-trained knowledge of MaxViT (trained on ImageNet).